Known Years of Operation

 Owner/Managers

-Furthermore, this theatre was not only an entertainment space for Independence, it was a meeting place.
 For example, on June 20th, a notice ran in the Independence Monitor detailing a Farmers’ Union Meeting on the 28th of June3.
 The notice details the events unfolding during the Union meeting, starting off with a lecture and ending with a musical performance.
 Besides being a landmark building and a communal meeting place, the theatre provided visual entertainment to Independence.
-Below is an advertisement for the “World’s Greatest Feature Civilization” on Wednesday, September 27th in 19164.
+Below is an advertisement for the “World’s Greatest Feature Civilization” on Wednesday, September 22nd in 19164.
 What is interesting about the newspaper clipping is the advertised price.
-“Prices same as in Portland” points to this idea that this film will provide a similar high quality experience in this small town theatre.
-Unfortunately, the theatre closed down on Jan 18th, 1958.5
+“Prices same as in Portland” points to this idea that this film will provide a similar high-quality experience in this small-town theatre.

 Works Cited